 Yes, Bits reports your monthly subscription payment to Experian.
 However, Bits’ “Rent reporting” service does not report to Experian.

 If you opt into Bits’ “Rent reporting” service, which documents timely rent payments in your credit file, this is reported to Equifax.
-However, your monthly Bits subscription is not reported to Equifax.
+The monthly Bits subscription is also reported to Equifax.

-Yes, Bits have recently added TransUnion to their repertoire.
+Yes, Bits has recently added TransUnion to its repertoire.
 Just like with Experian, Bits’s “Rent reporting” service does not report to TransUnion.

 How much does Bits cost?

-You choose either a £4, £12, £20 or £40 monthly subscription fee.
-These payments are then handled as credit card repayments, and provided you don’t do anything elsewhere to damage your credit score at the same time, should start to boost your credit score.
+Subscription starts from £6 a month.
+These payments you make are treated as credit card repayments, and provided you don’t do anything elsewhere to damage your credit score at the same time, should start to boost your credit score.
 The larger the monthly fee, the greater the likely benefit to your credit score.

 The fees are non-refundable and aren’t returned to you when you cancel your account.